polkadot-js/docs/docs/api/examples/promise/make-transfer.md

   // Instantiate the API
   const api = await ApiPromise.create();

-  // Constuct the keying after the API (crypto has an async init) const keyring = new Keyring({ type: 'sr25519' });
+  // Constuct the keyring after the API (crypto has an async init) const keyring = new Keyring({ type: 'sr25519' });

   // Add Alice to our keyring with a hard-deived path (empty phrase, so uses dev)